apache/nuttx/Documentation/platforms/arm/imx6/boards/sabre-6quad/README.txt

    - Remove all of the non-existent partitions created by the 'dd' copy.
    - Make a single FAT16 partition at the end of the SD card.

-   You will also need to format the partion for FAT.
+   You will also need to format the partition for FAT.

 4. You can put nuttx.bin here and then boot very simply with: